 What Is Brand Positioning & Messaging?

 At the heart of every successful brand is a big idea.
-Brand positioning is our process to define and establish your big idea in a way that positions your brand in the mind of its target audience and key stakeholders.
+Brand positioning – a component of brand strategy – is our creative process to define and establish your big idea in a way that positions your brand in the mind of its target audience and key stakeholders.

 Brand Positioning is about defining your “why” – we work closely with brands to chart a positioning and definition that is not just distinctive, but compelling, and truly differentiated.